abhishek-403/barmer-assignment/readme.md

 # 🌐 Assignment 2: DNS Resolver with TTL Caching

 A custom **DNS resolver** that sends raw DNS queries to public servers (to `8.8.8.8`) and caches responses based on TTL (Time-to-Live).
+> It is CLI based so run it locally.

 ---